What is a prediction-market wallet skill audit?

 Run a skill audit

-Paste any Polymarket wallet address at the analyzer to get its realized entry edge, the BCa 95 percent interval, the resolved-position count, calibration and concentration, and the four-state verdict.
-Free, no signup, public on-chain data only.
+Paste any Polymarket wallet address at the analyzer to get its realized entry edge, the BCa 95 percent interval, the resolved-position count, calibration and concentration, and the verdict with its style labels.
+Free, no signup, Polymarket public data only.

 Convexly publishes new methodology research roughly every 6-8 weeks plus the /learn series on a rolling cadence.
 Get the next paper in your inbox when it ships: